tsanket8329/DSA-Practise/README.md

 You are given two strings s and t consisting of lowercase English letters, and an integer k.

 You can perform the following operations on string s:

+Append a lowercase English letter to the end of the string.
+Delete the last character of the string.
+If the string is empty, deleting still results in an empty string. 🎯 Task

+Determine whether it is possible to convert string s into string t using exactly k operations.